mochensky/Fabric-Mod-Template-Generator/README.md

 - Validation for input fields to ensure correct formatting (e.g., mod ID must be lowercase, main class must be a valid Java class path).
 - Dynamic generation of a ZIP file containing all necessary files for a Fabric mod project.
 - Responsive design optimized for desktop and mobile devices.

-## Live Preview

-The tool is hosted on GitHub Pages and can be accessed [here](https://mochensky.github.io/Fabric-Mod-Template-Generator/).
-The live preview allows users to interact with the tool directly in their browser, input their mod details, and download the generated mod template.

 ## Installation